comfortibok/hng_profile_card/ReadMe.md

 # Profile Card

-An accessible and responsive profile card displying a user's basic information, such as -
+An accessible and responsive profile card displying a user's basic information, such as:

 - Name
 - Avatar